-Total investment is the sum of three types of investment: international investment in the tourism industry, which depends on the profit per room; national investment, which depends on the profits in both the tourism and the aggregated sectors.
+Total investment is the sum of three types of investment: international investment in the tourism industry, which depends on the profit per room; national investment, which depends on the profit per room; and regional investment, which depends on the wages and profits in both the tourism and the aggregated sectors.
 The regional (Yucatán) investment depends on the profits and the wages in sectors 1 and 2: invyuc=.4(profit1+profit2)+.1(wage1+wage2) (see Equation E19 in Appendix 8B).
 The distribution of the regional investments over the two sectors depends on the change in the profit per room in the preceding year (see Equations E10-E22 in Appendix 8B).